rubyworks/reusing/README.md

 ## Short Story

-Reusing allows for the use of refinements directly from an core extension file.
+Reusing allows for the use of refinements directly from an extension file.

 ```ruby
 require 'reusing'